Battelle Ventures

 Series C in 2013

-Bionano Genomics is a biotechnology company that specializes in genome mapping and analysis, focusing on structural variation detection in DNA.
-The company develops the Saphyr system, which offers ultra-sensitive and specific detection of structural variations—such as insertions, deletions, inversions, and translocations—linked to various genetic disorders, including cancer.
-Utilizing optical genome mapping technology, the Saphyr system enables the direct visualization of long DNA molecules and their structural variations without the need for sequencing.
-This capability is crucial for researchers and clinicians aiming to gain insights into disease mechanisms and genetic disorders, ultimately aiding in the development of personalized treatment strategies.
-Bionano Genomics markets its products primarily to academic and governmental laboratories, as well as pharmaceutical and biotechnology companies across multiple regions, including North America, Europe, and Asia.
-Headquartered in San Diego, California, the company was founded in 2003 and was previously known as BioNano Genomics, Inc. until its name change in July 2018.
+Bionano Genomics, Inc. is a biotechnology company focused on genome mapping and analysis.
+It develops and markets the Saphyr system, an advanced platform designed for ultra-sensitive and specific detection of structural variations in DNA, such as insertions, deletions, and translocations, which are often linked to genetic disorders and diseases, including cancer.
+The Saphyr system employs optical genome mapping technology, allowing for direct visualization and analysis of long DNA molecules without relying on sequencing.
+This capability provides researchers and clinicians with critical insights into the structural variations within genomes, enhancing the understanding of disease mechanisms and supporting the development of personalized treatment strategies.
+Bionano Genomics also offers essential reagents and data solutions, including Bionano prep kits, labeling kits, and software tools for comprehensive experiment management.
+Its products are primarily sold to academic and governmental research laboratories, as well as pharmaceutical, biotechnology, and contract research organizations across multiple regions, including North America, Europe, and Asia.
+Founded in 2003 and headquartered in San Diego, California, the company was previously known as BioNano Genomics, Inc. until its name change in July 2018.

 Micro Interventional Devices